whatwg/sg/Workstream Policy.md

 The contents of the license file must start with:
 > Copyright © WHATWG (Apple, Google, Mozilla, Microsoft).
 > This work is licensed under a Creative Commons Attribution 4.0 International
-> License, and to the extent portions of it are incorporated into source code,
+> License.
+To the extent portions of it are incorporated into source code,
-> such portions in the source code are licensed under the BSD 3-Clause License.
+> such portions in the source code are licensed under the BSD 3-Clause License instead.

 This copyright notice must be followed by the full text of the Creative Commons Attribution 4.0 International License and the BSD 3-Clause License in plaintext.

 The SG repository has an example of how to do this correctly in its [LICENSE file](./LICENSE).

-The SG repository also has [sample license language](./License%20Sample%20For%20Source%20Code.txt) which can be used for portions of the [Living Standards][living standard] or [Living Standard Review Drafts][review-draft] incorporated into source code.
+This [sample license language](./License%20Sample%20For%20Source%20Code.txt) can be used for portions of the [Living Standards][living standard] or [Living Standard Review Drafts][review-draft] incorporated into source code.

 ## Antitrust